-Canon 760D versus Canon M5
+Canon 760D vs M5

 The Canon EOS 760D (called Canon T6s in some regions) and the Canon EOS M5 are two digital cameras that were officially introduced, respectively, in February 2015 and September 2016.
 The 760D is a DSLR, while the M5 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is notably smaller (23 percent) than the Canon 760D.
 Moreover, the M5 is markedly lighter (24 percent) than the 760D.
 In this context, it is worth noting that neither the 760D nor the M5 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
-Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.
+Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors are more costly to manufacture and tent to lead to bigger and heavier cameras and lenses.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.